kuangqifu/CK.Sprite.Excel/README.md

 # CK.Sprite.Excel
 .net core excel import export
+use NPOI component to import and export excel
+core features:
+1. export import template from template config
+2. export normal list<T> or DataTable to Excel
+3. export list<T> or DataTable to Excel with multi header
+4. import excel with normal validate and customer validate,response error result table to user.